Brooklyn Navy Yard

 Rendering by WXY

-We also provided acoustical consulting and civil engineering services to Steiner Studios; designed roadways and infrastructure for redevelopment of the Brooklyn Navy Yard Hospital Annex; and have been providing design and permitting support for the reconstruction of Pier C to serve as a new 50,000-square-foot Homeport pier for NYC Ferry.
+Our firm also provided acoustical consulting and civil engineering services to Steiner Studios; designed roadways and infrastructure for redevelopment of the Brooklyn Navy Yard Hospital Annex; and have been providing design and permitting support for the reconstruction of Pier C to serve as a new 50,000-square-foot Homeport pier for NYC Ferry.

 Featured Team Members